-Last week, more dev.”
-But Baron is coming from the point of a developer, and from the point of an ops person, there is not necessarily “less ops”.
+Last week, Baron wrote a great post entitled Whats the benefit of the cloud?
+The post was short and made the point that the benefit of the cloud is less ops, more dev.
+But Baron is coming from the point of a developer, and from the point of an ops person, there is not necessarily less ops.

 The cloud is really useful if you need a machine up and running very quickly.
 I totally understand that developers want to use the cloud instead of waiting for a machine to arrive, and even in IT it is useful to have another machine for a while.
 For example, if you wanted to test MySQL 5.6 but do not have a spare machine, you can spin up an instance of a machine in the cloud.

 From a production or staging perspective though, there is still a LOT of work to be done to architect a system.
 The ops benefit of the cloud is NOT less ops.
 The ops benefit of the cloud is actually thanks to how Amazon built its cloud it was built as a cloud computing platform.
 The Amazon Cloud was built to provide extra CPU cycles (elastic cloud computing).
 In the days before persistent data stores with elastic block systems (EBS), many developers and system administrators lost time when an instance would reboot and all their work was gone not just the development work, but their setup work the operating system users, any software packages they had installed, etc. Running any important system in the cloud, these days, means having some kind of installation and configuration management in place, so that if an instance reboots or if another instance is needed, the rebooted/new instance can be brought back to a working state as quickly as possible.

 Some folks get their environment set up how they want it, and take a snapshot that can be used as an Amazon machine instance (AMI).
 This works great, until you need to update any software or make any changes in configuration, whether its operating system configuration (like adding a user), or software configuration (like a my.cnf file).